security-force-monitor/fmtrpt_data/README.md

  * `3_big_clean/` moves the aggregated .tsv through a number of transformations (cleaning, standardizing, filtering) to produce a superior output.
  * `4_training_uuids` mints a UUID for  each row of data, which we can use as a reference for that specific training intervention.
 This step in the process should only be run on newly acquired data.
  * `5_prepub_filters` is where we can remove any problematic data before publishing.
 For example, the 2019-2020 data has a problem with the Angola data, so we remove it until that is fixed.
+ * `6_append_to_prior` is where we append the newly acquired and cleaned data to the whole dataset.
+One of the inputs here must be the final output of the last data update, which is stored in hte `data/` folder.

-The file dropped in `group_and_clean/5_prepub_filters/output` can be copied to `data/` as the final outcome of the scraping and cleaning process.
+The file dropped in `group_and_clean/6_apprend_to_prior/output` can be copied to `data/` as the final outcome of the scraping and cleaning process.

 ### Publishing the data